johnnychen94/jill.py/README.md

 ### Placeholders

 Placeholders are used to register new mirrors.
-For example, the stable release url of the "Official" release server owned by [JuliaComputing](https://juliacomputing.com) is `"https://julialang-s3.julialang.org/bin/$sys/$arch/$minor_version/$filename"`
+For example, the stable release url of the "Official" release server provided by [Julialang.org](https://julialang.org/) is `"https://julialang-s3.julialang.org/bin/$sys/$arch/$minor_version/$filename"`

 There're several predefined placeholders for various systems and architectures: